-After many years of comprehensive use, there might come a time when your ERP system requires an update or some technical TLC.
+After many years of comprehensive use, there might come a time for an ERP system update or some technical TLC.

 A survey of 225 companies by SelectHub conducted in 2017 found that the average lifespan of an ERP system was 5-10 years.
-This is not surprising given the level of investment required to implement an ERP solution in terms of capital, time and resources and the complex and ever-changing nature of businesses worldwide.
+This is not surprising given the level of investment required to implement an ERP solution.
+This is especially true in terms of capital, time, resources and the complex and ever-changing nature of businesses worldwide.

-After a period of years have passed, you may find that the ERP system you currently possess is no longer functioning in the way you want it to due to the high demands placed on it by state-of-the-art business processes.
+After a period of years have passed, you may find your ERP system is no longer functioning in the way you want.
+This is typically due to the high demands placed on it by state-of-the-art business processes.

 Considering the cost and scale of a new ERP implementation programme and the teething trouble new software can cause, you’ll want to proceed cautiously before making any big decisions.